hyperledger/fabric-gateway/java/README.md

 ## Compatibility

-This API requires Fabric 2.4 with a Gateway enabled Peer.
+This API requires Fabric v2.4 (or later) with a Gateway enabled Peer.
 Additional compatibility information is available in the documentation:

 - https://hyperledger.github.io/fabric-gateway/